jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/advertising/monetize-your-content.md

 JW Player's advertising features help you to monetize your content with video ads while keeping your viewers engaged.
 JW Player supports standard ad types (VAST, VPAID, VMAP), accommodates third-party technologies (Google IMA SDK, FreeWheel SDK), and supports any ad server that returns the previously-mentioned ad types.
 You can customize your viewers' ad experiences with ad rules, ad breaks, and localized player messaging.

-!!!important
-To monetize your content with advertising, you must have a JW Player Business or Enterprise license.
-Please [contact our team](https://www.jwplayer.com/pricing/?utm_source=developer&utm_medium=CTA&utm_campaign=Developer%20Nav%20Upgrade) to upgrade your account.
-!!!

 <br/>

 ## Get the required items